enatsek/Debian-Ubuntu/s2svpn.md

 ### 3.0.
 Explanations

-We need to configure wireguard on both servers.
-The IP addresses for wireguard endpoints are choosen as 10.200.0.1/30 (net1-1) and 10.200.0.2/30 (net2-1).
-They are arbitrary, you can change them if you want.
+We need to configure WireGuard on both servers.
+The IP addresses for the WireGuard tunnel endpoints are chosen as `10.200.0.1/30` (net1-1) and `10.200.0.2/30` (net2-1).
+These are arbitrary and can be changed if desired.

-The keys and their explanations at the config file are as follows:

-**Interface Section**
+**`[Interface]` Section**

-Address: Given IP address to wireguard in CIDR notation.
+- **Address:** The IP address assigned to this WireGuard interface in CIDR notation.
-PrivateKey: Produced Private Key of the server.
+- **PrivateKey:** This server's generated private key.
-ListenPort: The port number used for wireguard tunnel.
+- **ListenPort:** The port number used for the WireGuard tunnel.

-**Peer Section**
+**`[Peer]` Section**

-PublicKey: Produced Public Key of the other wireguard server.
+- **PublicKey:** The generated public key of the other WireGuard server.
-Endpoint: IP:Port of the other server.
+- **Endpoint:** The public IP address and port of the other server.
-AllowedIPs: IP addresses at the other network who can reach to this network.
+- **AllowedIPs:** The IP addresses on the remote network that are allowed to be reached through this tunnel.
-PersistentKeepalive: Send an empty packet to the other side every given second to keepalive the connection (Optional).
+- **PersistentKeepalive:** Sends an empty packet to the other side at the specified interval (in seconds) to maintain connection state, which is useful for traversing NATs/firewalls (Optional).

 ### 3.1.
 First Server Configuration

-We will create a configuration file and fill it as in the template.
+Create and edit the configuration file.

-Run on net1-1
+Run on **net1-1**:

 ```
 sudo nano /etc/wireguard/wg0.conf
 ```

-Fill as below (Remember changing variables as yours):
+Fill it as shown below (remember to replace the variables with your own):

 ```
 [Interface]